Rounge-lab/VirMake/README.md

 ### Prerequisites:
 - Git
 - Conda (Miniconda or Anaconda) installation with write permissions.
 Conda must be activated with its base environment.
-- At least 125 GB of RAM and 180 GB of free disk space.
-Additional disk space will be needed for the output files depending on the size and number of your samples!
+- To run all modules, at least 125 GB of RAM and 180 GB of free disk space is required.

 ### To install VirMake follow these steps:

 1. Clone the repository using `git clone https://github.com/Rounge-lab/VirMake.git`
-2. Run the VirMake setup script `python setup.py -y`.
-The `-y` flag will automatically trigger installation of the databases.
-If you want to install the databases yourself, you can omit the flag.
-Also, **if you encounter any errors** during the installation, please run the setup script again without the flag.
-We recommend using `screen` or `tmux`to run the setup script.
+2. Run the VirMake setup script `python setup.py`.
+This script will set up a conda environment, config files and a table specifying the location of input files.
-3. Sit back and relax...
-The installation will take a while, especially if setting up databases.
+    * Running the setup script with the option `--working-dir` will set the output directory where config files are written to.
+The default is `./working_dir/`.
-4. Check `setup.log` file for any errors.
-If there are no errors, you are ready to go!
+    * Running the setup script with options `--reads`, `--reads-qc`, and `--contigs` allows you to specify the location of any input files.

-An expected directory structure should look like this (files are omitted for readability):
+Following setup, the directory structure should look like this:

 ```
 VirMake